adhyapranata/rsync/README.md

         actions: [
           {
             effect: userSlice.actions.requestGetUsers,
-            break: ({ response }) => !response.data.args.users.length // you can break the flow if you don't like the result of your async effect
+            break: ({ response }) => !response.data.args.users.length // you can break the flow early if you don't like the result of your async effect
           },
           {
             prepare: payload => {